msftrobiro/SAPonAzure/temp_sap_systems/readme.md

 ### Aim of this project
 - a demonstration that beyond the typical ARM templates and 3rd party tools such as Ansible/Terraform and others, Azure CLI and simple Linux bash scripts can easily be utilized to automatically deploy and install everything from scratch - networks, VMs, storage, OS config and SAP/HANA installation
-- ARM templates can be complicated beasts which - in this authors opinion - are overused and hard to troubleshoot, AZ CLI on other hand can quickly become second nature particularly for IaaS deployments
+- Azure ARM templates can be complicated beasts which - in this authors opinion - are overused and hard to troubleshoot, AZ CLI on other hand can quickly become second nature particularly for IaaS deployments
-- learning exercise coupled with need for quick-to-spinup demo SAP system with full high availability desing (sans the cluster setup)
+- Learning exercise coupled with need for quick-to-spinup demo SAP system with full high availability desing (sans the cluster setup)
+- A starting point for own additions and tests

 # What this is project IS NOT
 - In any way directly affiliated with Microsoft or endorsed by Microsoft.
 All opinions and statements contained herein are private and not necessarility the opinion of my employer, Microsoft.